atreyeem99/ORCA-keywords/README.md

 - `SEOI` a strictly size extensive energy functional
 - `MP3` MP3 calculation.
 - `SEOI` a strictly size extensive energy functional
+- `ewin -3,1e3` orbital energy window to determine which MOs are included in the treatment